Businesses

 Pingala put 115 solar panels on the roof of Young Henrys, a craft brewery in inner-west Newtown in 2016.
 We raised finance for the project from the local community, by holding an Investor Event in the tasting bar of the brewery.
 Clover Moore, Lord Mayor of Sydney, launched the Event, speaking to over 150 attendees who had submitted expressions of interest to invest in the project.

 The 29.9kW solar system we installed enabled Young Henrys to produce “solar-powered beer”, reducing their carbon footprint, and adding to their suite of environmental initiatives.
-Community investors will receive a ROI of between 5%-7% on their investment in the project.

 We are grateful to the City of Sydney for all their support for this project.